romkatv/powerlevel10k/README.md

 Reflowing strategy can change the height of terminal content.
 If such content happens to be between the start of the current prompt and the cursor, Zsh will print prompt on the wrong line.
-Truncation strategy never changes the height of terminal content, so it doesn't trigger this bug in Zsh.
+Truncation strategy never changes the height of terminal content, so it doesn't trigger this issue.

-Let's see how the bug plays out in slow motion.
-We'll start by launching `zsh -df` and pasting the following code:
+Let's see how the issue plays out in slow motion.
+We'll start by launching `zsh -f` and pasting the following code:

 ```zsh